tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/populating-documentation-templates.md

 ### 3. Review the content with SMEs

 Review the material with someone who has a high degree of project knowledge (in other words, someone who is a "subject matter expert," aka SME), such as the tech lead for the project and the product manager.
 Let them know the content was AI-generated so that they're aware of the need to pay close attention to accuracy and possible hallucination.
-Gen AI tools write with such a high degree of confidence that it's easy to be persuaded by this ethos, so you have to be extra suspicious.
+Gen AI tools write with such a high degree of confidence that it's easy to be persuaded by their ethos, so you have to be extra suspicious.

 ## Conclusion

 Getting an AI to produce an accurate piece of documentation like an API overview isn't zero-shot prompt.
 It involves quite a bit of work, but much less work than writing the first draft yourself.
 By expertly wielding documentation templates against a large body of accurate source material, you can speed your way through writing documentation and arrive at a decent first draft.

 Collecting the source material and crafting the documentation prompts is the hard part.
-Once you've finished that, you can work your way through the rest of the documentation in a speedy way.
+Once you've finished that foundational work, you can apply the techniques to your documentation more efficiently.
 You'll notice that I worked in some positive feedback as the prompts go along.
 This is emotional priming.
 I'm not sure how effective it is, but the idea is that positive feedback makes the AI better.
-Even if not, it makes my feel better about the relationship with AI.
+Even if not, it makes my feel better about my relationship with AI.